Second Ricasoli government

-The Ricasoli II government of Italy held office from 20 June 1866 until 10 April 1867, a total of 294 days, or 9 months and 21 days.
-It was also known as the Government of National Reconciliation because it led Italy during the Third War of Independence.
+The second Ricasoli government of the Kingdom of Italy, also known as the Government of National Reconciliation (governo di conciliazione nazionale) because it led the country during the Third Italian War of Independence, held office from 20 June 1866 until 10 April 1867, a total of 294 days, or 9 months and 21 days.
+Composed of the Historical Right and Historical Left, it was led by Bettino Ricasoli of the Historical Right.

 History

-As Prime Minister, Ricasoli refused Napoleon III's offer to cede Venetia to Italy, on condition that Italy should abandon the Prussian alliance, and also refused the Prussian decoration of the Black Eagle because La Marmora, author of the alliance, was not to receive it.

-Upon the departure of the French troops from Rome at the end of 1866 he again attempted to conciliate the Vatican with a convention, in virtue of which Italy would have restored to the Church the property of the suppressed religious orders in return for the gradual payment of 24,000,000.
-To mollify the Vatican, he conceded the exequatur to forty-five bishops inimical to the Italian régime.
-The Vatican accepted his proposal, but the Italian Chamber proved refractory, and, though dissolved by Ricasoli, returned more hostile than before.
+As Prime Minister of Italy, Ricasoli refused Napoleon III's offer to cede Veneto (at that time part of the Kingdom of Lombardy–Venetia) to Italy on condition that Italy should abandon the Prussian alliance, and also refused the Prussian decoration of the Black Eagle because Alfonso Ferraro La Marmora, author of the alliance, was not to receive it.
+Upon the departure of the French troops from Rome at the end of 1866, he again attempted to conciliate the Holy See with a convention in virtue of which Italy would have restored to the Catholic Church the property of the suppressed religious orders in return for the gradual payment of 24,000,000.
+To mollify the Vatican, he conceded the exequatur to forty-five bishops inimical to the Italian government.
+The Vatican accepted his proposal; however, the Chamber of Deputies proved refractory, and although dissolved by Ricasoli, it returned more hostile than before.
 Without waiting for a vote, Ricasoli resigned from office and practically disappeared from political life.